 of MySQL Workbench.
 Its select box includes the

 Text Output, and

 The Action Output panel displays a summary of the communication between the script and the server, and can refer to errors or general information.
 Each message displays the time, action, and server response.
 This output is useful for troubleshooting scripts.

 The Text Output panel displays a textual representation of the query, as displayed using the MySQL Console.
 Use Query, Execute (All or Selection) to Text to send output to this panel.

-The History panel provides a history of SQL operations carried out.
+The History Output panel provides a history of SQL operations carried out.
 The time and SQL code for each operation is recorded.
 To view the executed SQL statement, click the time, and the SQL code executed will be displayed in the SQL column.

 The results area of the screen shows the results from executed statements.
 If the script contains multiple statements, a result tab will be generated for each statemented that returned results.

-The results panel offers the following options:
+The result grid panel offers the following options:

-Result Set Filter: performs a case-insensitive search of all cells.
+Filter Rows: performs a case-insensitive search of all cells.
 It automatically refreshes, and there is also the refresh button to perform this action manually.